harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 :::

-### Create Secrets
+### Create secrets

 <details open>
 <summary>What are Harness secrets?</summary>

 Harness offers built-in secret management for encrypted storage of sensitive information.
-Secrets are decrypted when needed, and only the private network-connected Harness delegate has access to the key management system.
+Secrets are decrypted when needed, and only the private network-connected Harness Delegate has access to the key management system.
 You can also integrate your own secret manager.
 To learn more about secrets in Harness, go to [Harness Secret Manager Overview](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/harness-secret-manager-overview/).

 </details>

 1. Under **Project Setup**, select **Secrets**.
     - Select **New Secret**, and then select **Text**.
     - Enter the secret name `SECRET_NAME`.
-    - For the **secret value**, Paste the personal access token(PAT) obtain from GitHub with the repo scope.
-See the GitHub documentation on [creating a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+    - For the **secret value**, Paste the personal access token (PAT) from GitHub with the repo scope.
+For more information, go to [creating a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) in the GitHub documentation.
     - Select **Save**.
 # Harness secrets management overview

 Harness Secret Manager is a platform designed to securely and centrally manage secrets.
 It offers a unified interface to store, manage, and distribute secrets, including API keys, passwords, and certificates, used in software applications.
 Developers can seamlessly incorporate secrets into their applications, enforce access controls, and monitor secret usage.
-This system streamlines secret management and strengthens security for organizations utilizing Harness in their software development and deployment workflows.
+This system streamlines secret management and strengthens security for organizations using Harness for software development and deployment workflows.

 # How to Manage Secrets with In-built Harness Secret Manager

-Google Cloud Key Management Service is the default Secret Manager in Harness and is named Harness Secret Manager Google KMS.
-To configure the same you should go through the link [how to add a Google KMS Secret Manager in Harness.](https://developer.harness.io/docs/platform/secrets/secrets-management/add-google-kms-secrets-manager/)
+Google Cloud Key Management Service is the default secret manager in Harness and is named Harness Secret Manager Google KMS.
+To learn how to configure Harness Secret Manager Google KMS, go to [how to add a Google KMS Secret Manager in Harness.](https://developer.harness.io/docs/platform/secrets/secrets-management/add-google-kms-secrets-manager/)

-Here is, how it works.
 Your browser sends information securely to Harness Manager using HTTPS.
 Harness Manager transfers encrypted information to the Harness Delegate using HTTPS.
-The Delegate securely exchanges a pair of keys with the Secret Manager through an encrypted connection.
-The Harness Delegate uses the encrypted key and secret, and then gets rid of them.
-The keys never leave the Delegate.
-Now delgate has the required value it will deploy on the instances.
+The delegate securely exchanges a pair of keys with the secret manager through an encrypted connection.
+The Harness Delegate uses the encrypted key and secret, and then removes them.
+The keys never leave the delegate.
+The delegate uses the required value to deploy on the instances.

-# Integrate Third Party Secret Managers
+# Integrate third-party secret managers

 :::info
 This feature is behind a Feature Flag and is available only to our paid customers.